 assistive audience technology for the performing, visual and cultural arts world.
 These underwriting

-with the Hollywood Reporter, Variety, NBC Bay Area Proud, Marin Arts & Culture Magazine, San Francisco Examiner, PRN.FM, KWMR, KPOO radio programs, and multiple podcasts.
-The select catalog of films and digital media for which Michele voiced the audio description are listed on IMDb, and can be experienced in cinemas, via broadcast such as PBS, DVD, educational outlets
+the Hollywood Reporter, Variety, NBC Bay Area Proud, Marin Arts & Culture Magazine, San Francisco Examiner, PRN.FM, KWMR, KPOO radio programs, and multiple podcasts.
+The select catalog of films and digital media for which Michele voiced the audio description are listed on IMDb, and can be experienced in cinemas, via broadcast, educational platforms, new media, VOD, SVOD, DVD and Blue-RAY.

 Michele's commitment is unwavering in the pursuit for inclusion in the arts.
 Her very presence is a unifying